Summary

 #2 Update Access (Optional)

-Here you can change application and data access to the new key.
+If desired, here you can change application and data access to the new key over time.

 - Navigate to: Select Key > Access Groups > Add